What is an Activist?

 How people in the activist community relate to one another and to the rest of the world, how they represent their reality to themselves and others, and how they think and act together are basic aspects of activist culture.

 True, activists have all kinds of identities and belong to many cultures, constituencies, places and identities.
 We have all kinds of (often conflicting) schools of thought, styles, strategies, plans, tools and methodologies.
-What is unique about activists and activist culture is that its very purpose is to transform the dominant power structure founded on profit over people, and the culture that supports it, in pursuit of universal justice, peace and planetary survival.
+What is unique about activist culture is that its purpose is to transform the dominant power structure and the culture that supports it in pursuit of universal justice, peace and planetary survival.

-The fact that people encounter such resistance to their attempts to uphold existing rights is what pushes some people into activism, and what alerts them, or confirms their suspicions, that the system itself is what does not allow for the justice it purports to embody (let alone greater levels of justice).
-This is what leads people from their particular experience to engaging with the larger question of systemic change.
+The huge resistance –which for short we call the Beast–that people encounter to their attempts to uphold existing rights is what pushes some people into activism, and what alerts them, or confirms their suspicions, that the system itself is what does not allow for the justice it purports to embody (let alone greater levels of justice).
+Having to fight so hard and being targeted for what seems simple and obvious, such as all children deserving the same access to good education, tends to lead people from their particular experience to engaging with the larger question of systemic change.

 Activists work for all kinds of improvements in the current status quo, and want things to go as well as they can for as many folks as possible.
 It is often these efforts, and the great struggles and risks activists face in this good work, that we come to understand the fundamentally unfair way society is organized, and that it must be transformed fundamentally to achieve things that nearly everyone considers desirable in a society: fairness, cooperation and compassion without favorites or exceptions.